JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 The next question, was the question of what Mr. Luker would do in the matter of the Moonstone.
-He proposed the following terms, as the only terms on which he would consent to mix himself up with, what was (even in HIS line of business) a doubtful and dangerous transaction.
+He proposed the following terms, as the only terms on which he would consent to mix himself up with, what was (even in _His_ line of business) a doubtful and dangerous transaction.

 Mr. Luker would consent to lend Mr. Godfrey Ablewhite the sum of two thousand pounds, on condition that the Moonstone was to be deposited